 - things the student enjoys and/or finds difficult

 - special interests which s/he enjoys at home

 - any worries or concerns that your child may have voiced

 - how they are helping support a student’s school progress

 We also hold meetings early in the academic year to give parents the opportunity to come into school and meet their child’s new Form Tutor.

 Year 12: Wednesday 14 October 2020

 Year 13: Thursday 15 October 2020

-If you have any questions about your child’s progress during the year, please do contact us.
+Those who have questions about their child’s progress during the year, are welcome to contact us.
 Heads of Year and Form Tutors can be contact via email on the Year Group pages.
 Email addresses for all other teaching staff are listed under Contact Us.